minhhap/readme-generator/readmenew.md

 ## Questions
-Contact me at: github.com/minhhap or email: minhha1234@gmail.com
+Contact me at: github.com/k
+or email: k